ghj1040110333/flowable-engine/docs/docusaurus/docs/bpmn/ch03-Configuration.md

       <artifactId>slf4j-log4j12</artifactId>
     </dependency>

-The flowable-rest webapp is configured to use Log4j-binding.
+The flowable-ui and flowable-rest webapps are configured to use Log4j-binding.
 Log4j is also used when running the tests for all the flowable-\* modules.

 **Important note when using a container with commons-logging in the classpath:** In order to route the spring-logging through SLF4J, a bridge is used (see [<http://www.slf4j.org/legacy.html#jclOverSLF4J>](http://www.slf4j.org/legacy.html#jclOverSLF4J)).
 If your container provides a commons-logging implementation, please follow directions on this page: [<http://www.slf4j.org/codes.html#release>](http://www.slf4j.org/codes.html#release) to ensure stability.